gandhi irwin pact

 Outcome There was no consensus reached regarding India’s political future at the Second Round Table Conference, which took place in London.
 India attained independence in 1947, and the Civil Disobedience Movement was revived by Congress in 1932.

-5. In January 1931, Mahatma Gandhi and other leaders were unconditionally released from prison.
+• In January 1931, Gandhi and other leaders were released from jail.

 Certainly!
 Let’s rephrase those points: